Krishna and the Govardhan Hill

 The people who had witnessed the God of Govardhan himself appearing in person and accepting the offering were greatly delighted.
 Their joy knew no bounds.

-They celebrated the event dancing and singing.
+They celebrated the event by dancing and singing.
 Then they all feasted together and returned home happily.

 The Rage of Indra